ttdung11t2/react-native-password-strength-checker/README.md

 ## Features
 - Use zxcvbn to check password strength, combine with custom rules and password length
-- Compatible with both IOS and Android
+- Support for both IOS and Android, use ES6 React native
+- Animated strength bar
 - Custom strength level
 - Custom style for password input and password strength